 - Required—Enable this option to always require a password for the downloaded PDF.
 If this option is set, senders cannot disable it on the Send page and must provide a password.

 - Completion deadline—Enable this option to allow for the specification of a completion deadline on the Send page.

-- # days to completion—Select the default number days the recipient(s) have to complete the signing process.
+- days to complete the agreement—Select the default number days the recipient(s) have to complete the signing process.
 The number of days specified is always editable on the Send page.